Parent Information Package

 Extended Care

-Our extended care programs are there to provide additional care for families that require a bit of a longer day.
-Pre-registration by the week is required.
+Our extended care programs are available for an additional cost for families that require a bit of a longer day.
+Pre-registration by week is required.

 Before Care